-Staff Selection Commission (SSC) is well known across every Indian state and is one of India’s most reputed organizations.
-Every year an exam, namely SSC CHSL, is administered by the board as mentioned above for recruitment in numerous job postings of different departments and organizations of the Government of India.
+Staff Selection Commission (SSC full) is well known across every Indian state and is one of India’s most reputed organizations.
+Every year SSC conducts a Combined higher secondary level examination for recruitment in non-technical and clerical positions in different departments and organizations of the Government of India.
+For the SSC CHSL Recruitment 2025, candidates must be aware of SSC CHSL Eligibility, age limit, educational qualification, etc. as prescribed in the official CHSL notification.

 This table shows the age relaxation given to reserved candidates: